boolean-uk/tdd-cohort-manager-challenge/README.md

 ```
 - Send a text message to yourself whenever a student is successfully added or removed to a cohort
 Use: https://www.twilio.com/docs/sms/quickstart/node
+- Build a frontend application for this system
 ```